 The endless winter showers have finally come to an end.
 What follows is a warmer and sunnier weather.
 Trees are all blooming.
-Tulips have brought our yard some long-missed colors.
+Tulips have brought our yard some long-missed colours.
 We don’t normally celebrate spring.
 But we are all thrilled to welcome it, because it means summer isn’t too far away.

-Ingredients (8-inch cake):Crust 1 1/2 cups graham cracker crumb 1 stick unsalted butter, melted 1/2 teaspoon salt Cheesecake
+1 1/2 cups graham cracker crumb

 Preheat oven at 350F.
 Grease an 8-inch spring form pan.